Canna71/obsidian-sets/docs/doc.md

 When you create a new item of a given type using the command palette, it will be created in the folder of the type.

+# Sidebar

+An optional sidebar gives access to the different collections and types.
+It also enables the creation of new widgets, which can be configured to display any set of items, by specifying the query to be used.